tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

     ```
     or in GSQL Shell editor, copy the content of [load2.gsql](./script/load2.gsql), and paste in GSQL shell editor to run.

-    The declarative loading script is self-explainatory.
+    The declarative loading script is self-explanatory.
 You define the filename alias for each data source, and use the the LOAD statement to map the data source to the target schema elements-- vertex types, edge types, and vector attributes.
     ```python
     USE GRAPH financialGraph